erdeneryesil/NeuralNetworkCore/NeuralNetworkMnist/README.md

 The lambda and the alpha values of an existing artificial neural network can be updated.
 The separator character and file name cannot be edited.

-## Training the Artificial Neural Network
+## Training The Artificial Neural Network

 <p align="center">
 <img src="https://github.com/erdeneryesil/NeuralNetworkCore/assets/14914042/938993b9-b9da-48d0-84a6-cc886873a0e7" width="800"/>